There are a lot of RL packages out there,

 - the choice of baseline model

-Here are my results on Mujoco1M after painstakingly hashing out minor differences in OpenAI’s implementation of TRPO compared to mine (which are now virtually identical 😂).
+Here are my results on Mujoco1M after painstakingly hashing out minor differences in OpenAI’s implementation of TRPO compared to mine.
 I averaged over 5 random seeds using this script in

 baselines, and using the

 yarlp, which run all environments in parallel.
 The results match, but clearly even 5 random seeds is not enough (we plot the 95th percentile CI).